The 3D index and Dehn filling: The Gang-Yonekura formula

 \begin{cor} If $M$ and $\tri$ are as above, then the Gang-Yonekura formula~\eqref{eqn:GYformula} holds for almost all slopes $\alpha$. \end{cor} \begin{proof} This is a straightforward consequence of Theorem~\ref{thm:main} together with Theorem~\ref{thm:algorithm_efficiency}. \end{proof}

 \begin{rmk} Note that by Theorem~\ref{thm:algorithm_efficiency}, the finite number of slopes that do not yield a $1$-efficient triangulation can be algorithmically determined. \end{rmk}

 \begin{cor} Let $M$ be a cusped hyperbolic $3$-manifold with at least two cusps, and assume that one cusp $T$ is generic, \textit{i.e.}~the corresponding Euclidean torus is not rectangular and there exists a unique shortest geodesic from $T$ to itself.
-Then the Gang-Yonekura formula~\eqref{eqn:GYformula} holds for almost all Dehn fillings over the standard cusp. \end{cor} \begin{proof} By the proof of Proposition~\ref{std_cusp2}, the canonical ideal triangulation $\tri$ has a standard cusp at $T$.
-Then work of Gu\'{e}ritaud-Schleimer~\cite{gueritaud2010canonical} shows that for almost all slopes $\alpha$, the corresponding canonical triangulation of $M(\alpha)$ is isomorphic to the triangulation $\tri (\alpha)$.
-So we obtain the topological invariants $\ind_M = \ind_\tri$ and $\ind_{M(\alpha)} = \ind_{\tri (\alpha)}$. \end{proof}
+Then the Gang-Yonekura formula~\eqref{eqn:GYformula} holds for almost all slopes $\alpha$ on $T$ and gives the topological invariants $\ind_M = \ind_\tri$ and $\ind_{M(\alpha)} = \ind_{\tri (\alpha)}$. \end{cor} \begin{proof} By the proof of Proposition~\ref{std_cusp2}, the canonical ideal triangulation $\tri$ has a standard cusp at $T$.
+Then the work of Gu\'{e}ritaud-Schleimer~\cite{gueritaud2010canonical} shows that for almost all slopes $\alpha$ on $T$, the canonical triangulation of $M(\alpha)$ is isomorphic to the triangulation $\tri (\alpha)$. \end{proof}

 To assist with navigating the structure of the proof of Theorem~\ref{thm:main}, we include the following outline.
 We begin by introducing a definition of the relative index for ideal triangulations with exposed boundary (Definition~\ref{def:relative_index}).
 In Section~\ref{sec:gluing_formula}, we develop a gluing formula for relative indices, which enables us to formulate a relative version of the Gang-Yonekura formula (Proposition~\ref{prop:gang_cusp}).
 The key idea is to compare the effect on the relative index of modifying the layered solid torus versus altering the filling curve for a standard cusp.